LutviP19/backend-php/docs.md

     <?php echo e($myVariable) ?>
 ```

-**Please note that I wrote this mini-framework just for learning purposes and it's not good enough to be used in a production environment.**
+**Please note this framework still in development and not tested in production environment.**